FREQUENTLY ASKED QUESTIONS

 -

-The puffins arrive here on the coast of Maine by the end of April and typically migrate around Labor Day.
-Anytime from April through August is a great time!
+The puffins arrive here on the coast of Maine by the end of April and typically migrate away around mid-August.
+We offer cruises mid-May through mid-August!

 -

-Eastern Egg Rock is about 5 miles east of New Harbor.
+The puffins tend to stay close to Eastern Egg Rock.
+It is about 5 miles east of New Harbor.
+It’s about a 30 minute ride to the island.

 -